cloudflare/cloudflare-docs/static/_templates/_overview.md

 {{<plan type="<enterprise|pro|business|all|paid|add-on>">}}

 Summary - Brief welcoming introductory content.
-A few sentences describing the product’s benefits to the customer.
+A few sentences describing the product's benefits to the customer.
 Focus on customer benefit but can also include general product information.

 ---